Konadu-Akwasi-Akuoko/Object-Oriented-Thought-Process/notes/03-more-object-oriented-concpets/README.md

 }
 ```

 By declaring `count` as `static`, this attribute is allocated a single piece of memory for all objects instantiated from the class.
 Thus, all objects of the class use the same memory location for `count`.
 Essentially, each class has a single copy, which is shared by all objects of that class.
 This is about as close to global data as we get in OO design.
-Also you can use the `static` keyword for creating only one method and sharing it across all instantiated objects of a class:
+Also you can use the `static` keyword for creating a method and sharing it across all instantiated objects of a class:

 ```java
 public class Number {